corpbob/OpenShiftHowToGuides/push_docker_image_private_registry_run_image.md

+#How to push your own docker images to OpenShift internal registry

-# Assumption:
+## Assumption:
-## There is a user called openshift-dev with the following credentials:
+### There is a user called openshift-dev with the following credentials:
 username: openshift-dev
 password: devel